noahehall/theBookOfNoah/0current/languages/csshtml/readme.md

   - the entire accessibility section should be reworked
     - probably should start with the MDN accessbility intro
   - canvas vs SVG for scalable graphics
+  - move the design section in the information architecture doc

 ## links